Griffiss International Airport: Facilities

+For the 12-month period ending July 31, 2023, the airport had 32,880 aircraft operations; an average of 90 per day: 85% general aviation, 12% military, 3% air taxi, and <1% commercial.

 History

 On 3 April 1941, the War Department began looking for an area to construct an air depot in central New York.
 Orders to begin construction came from the War Department on 23 June 1941 and ground was broken on 2 August 1941.
 Facilities were completed in February, 1942, and flight operations on the depot airfield began on 18 February 1942.
 Construction had been supervised by Kenneth Nichols of the United States Army Corps of Engineers Syracuse Engineer District, which was headed by James C. Marshall.
 Marshall and then Nichols became District Engineer for the Manhattan Engineer District (MED) which built the atomic bomb.

-After a series of names and realignments, the base was finally named "Griffiss Air Force Base" in 1948 to honor Lt.
-Col. Townsend Griffiss (1900–1942): a Buffalo native and 1922 West Point graduate.
+After a series of names and realignments, the base was finally named "Griffiss Air Force Base" in 1948 to honor Lieutenant Colonel Townsend Griffiss (1900–1942): a Buffalo native and 1922 West Point graduate.
 In 1942, Griffiss became the first U.S. airman to be killed in the line of duty in the European Theatre of World War II when the B-24 Liberator bomber he was aboard was shot down by friendly fire over the English Channel.
-The USAF had originally applied "Griffiss Air Force Base" to Fort Worth Army Airfield in Texas on 1 January 1948, but its name was changed on 27 February to memorialize native son and Medal of Honor recipient, Major Horace Carswell, who gave his life while attempting to crash-land his crippled B-24 over China.
+The USAF had originally applied "Griffiss Air Force Base" to Fort Worth Army Airfield in Texas on 1 January 1948, but its name was changed on 27 February.